Glencor Driving School logo

 Observations - operated by the eyes (sorry, I couldn't resist that one).

 Before moving off, you MUST ensure that it is safe to do so.
-You should observe as follows and in that order.
+You should observe as follows and as long as you you make effective observations then you do.

 Observations: -

-- Main mirror - be aware of any other road users behind you who my move out to pass you.
+3. Main mirror - be aware of any other road users behind you who might move out to pass you.

-- Right mirror - be aware of any other road users who might already have moved out to pass you.
+7. Main mirror - again, be aware of any other road users behind you who might move out to pass you.

 Parking Brake (Handbrake) - operated by the left hand.